Gitmanik/RaymondMaarloeve/README.md

 * 📥 Automatically fetches the latest available game builds from GitHub
 * ⬇️ Downloads selected releases (game, server) and LLM models
-* 🤖 Configurates NPC's and game settings
+* 🤖 Configures NPC's and game settings
 * 📄 Displays changelogs and version history
 * 🚀 Launches the game with one click
 * 🔄 Tracks the currently installed version